ChasePlusPlus/VroomVroomIndustries/README.md

 Vroom Vroom Industries code for F1/10 Autonomous Racing

 # Team Effort:
 We all coded together off of two laptops.
-We coded remotely off the car and pushed to Github when we felt it was ready to test.

 # Building the car:
 First we started by building the car in class.
 We've compiled a video of a couple of pictures describing the process.